mtrdesign/django-rpcenable/README.md

 You first need to decide whether you would use the built-in APIUser class, or if you would like to use your own model that would represent the API Users.

-If it is the latter case, you would not need to make any changes.
+In the former case you would not need to make any changes.
 If you would want to have your own model, then you will need to:
  1. Have that model inherit 'rpcenable.abstractmodels.BaseAPIUser':

 ```python